wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/wwl-power-bi/prepare-to-teach-module-design-report-layouts/includes/2-designing-part-1.md

 > The goal is to create the report for use on the service.

 > [!VIDEO https://www.youtube.com/embed/EjHANN3rGNs]
-> Access the video here
+> Access the video here.

 ## Video: Designing Report Layouts - Part 2

-In this 6-minute video Peter Myers and Chris Finlan demonstrate creating a first report by using a wizard.
+In this 6-minute video, Peter Myers and Chris Finlan demonstrate creating a first report by using a wizard.

 > [!TIP]
 > If you can use one of your student's existing report format as a guide, you'll reduce their concern that Paginated reports won't fit into their organization.